 To empower girls and boys from underserved slum communities in the city of Bhubaneswar in Eastern India to become gender-sensitive, confront harmful gender-based stereotypes and impact gender-perceptions of peers, family members and school teachers, using Table Tennis as an effective medium of learning.

-The ITTF Foundation has collaborated with Pro Sport Development (PSD) to support its relief efforts for the children and their families from various slum communities in Bhubaneswar with whom the Community Table Tennis project will be implemented.
-With this support, PSD will provide hygiene kits to 800 participants and their families as well as sanitary kits including soap dispensers and liquid soap to the partner schools in Bhubaneswar to improve their sanitation systems.
+In response to the COVID-19 pandemic and subsequent lockdown in India in 2020, ITTF Foundation collaborated with PSD to support its relief efforts for the children and their families from various slum communities in Bhubaneswar with whom the Community Table Tennis project is being implemented.
+With this support, PSD provided hygiene kits to 800 participants and their families as well as sanitary kits to 4 partner schools in Bhubaneswar.

 Each hygiene kit included facemasks, bars of soap, a pamphlet containing information on COVID-19 and necessary precautions, along with simple home fitness routines for children to engage in physical activity during the lockdown, and sanitary pads (for adolescent girls).
 A total of 1,600 facemasks, 2,400 soap bars, 800 sets of pamphlets, and 7,160 sanitary pads were distributed to these participants.